sahandevs/fontgraphy_flutter/README.md

 # fontgraphy

+WIP

-The `fontgraphy` package for Flutter allows you to easily use any of the 977 fonts (and their variants) from [fonts.google.com](https://fonts.google.com/) in your Flutter app.
+The `fontgraphy` package for Flutter allows you to easily use any of the fonts (and their variants) from [fontgraphy.ir](https://fontgraphy.ir) in your Flutter app.

 ## Getting Started